-As part of daddy/daughter week together, I wanted to go somewhere different, somewhere child friendly but also big and so I chose Gullivers World over the other side of the hills, in Warrington.
+As part of daddy/daughter week together, I wanted to go somewhere different, somewhere child friendly but also big.
+Therefore, I chose Gullivers World over the other side of the hills, in Warrington.

-I chose this as it is a theme park just for children, particularly focused on the younger children, and as such, it would be something completely different to what we have in Yorkshire as Lightwater Valley and Flamingo Land are more adult oriented and Sundown is somewhere we have been to already (and really enjoyed!)
+I chose this as it is a theme park just for children, particularly focused on the younger children.
+As such, it would be something completely different to what we have in Yorkshire.
+Lightwater Valley and Flamingo Land are more adult oriented and Sundown is somewhere we have been to already (and really enjoyed!)

-The park itself is really flat and pushchair friendly and so if you’re in half a mind to take it, do so as there is a lot of walking for little legs!
+The park itself is really flat and pushchair friendly.
+As such, if you’re in half a mind to take a pushchair, do it!
+There is a lot of walking for little legs!
 The reason why I mentioned the height/cost is that if you have a 91cm child who hasn’t the best stamina, you might want to consider the value for money.

 The park has loads of rides (too many to count!) included within the cost of admission.
-As we went during the week in term time, it was nice and quiet and so there were no queues, although school trips tend to come on Thursdays and Fridays (nice!)
+As we went during the week in term time, it was nice and quiet and so there were no queues.
+However, school trips tend to come on Thursdays and Fridays (nice!).

-Given the number of rides, you don’t feel as though you have to pressure the little ones to go on anything in particular as there is enough choice.
+Given the number of rides, you don’t feel as though you have to pressure the little ones to go on everything.
 Our favourites were the Indiana Jones-type ride (because we got squirted!) the haunted house (this was good as it was busy and you can scare others with a flying toddler!) as well as the numerous car rides.

-If I am being honest, by personal favourite was the dodgems, if only because Heidi is now at an age where she is allowed on and can drive them.
+If I am being honest, by personal favourite was the dodgems.
+This is because Heidi is now at an age where she is allowed on and can drive them.
 They don’t go too fast so you don’t need to worry about the potentials of whiplash!!

-A couple of other popular attractions included the face painting (£4 a go) but pretty good face painting, even though the park looked as though it had been invaded by tigers!
-Also, the goodbye show was absolutely excellent, innocent fun and it is well worth the stay until the end as it is upbeat and gets the kids dancing.
+A couple of other popular attractions included the face painting (£4 a go) but pretty good face painting.
+However, though the park looked as though it had been invaded by tigers!
+Also, the goodbye show was absolutely excellent and innocent fun.
+It is well worth the stay until the end as it is upbeat and gets the kids dancing.

-One thing we should have done was check out the show timetable because we bumped into the clowns leaving their show and so it would have been good to see them in action.
+It is a good idea to check out the show timetable when you arrive.
+We bumped into the clowns leaving their show and so it would have been good to see them in action.

-In terms of facilities, the baby change facility in the dinosaur section looked pretty good expecially with the dinosaur decor (although no toilet within) and there were numerous toilets around the park.
-There are plenty of food stalls and picnic tables in case you want to bring your own food/drink, which we did.
+In terms of facilities, the baby change facility in the dinosaur section looked pretty good expecially with the dinosaur decor (although no toilet within).
+There there are also numerous toilets around the park.
+In terms of food, there are plenty of food stalls and picnic tables in case you want to bring your own food/drink, which we did.
 There are a few shops dotted around, but by the time we got to the main shop at the entrance/exit we were too tired to shop!

 Just a word of warning, the venue is 99% outdoors and so if you have rubbish weather, your day will be rubbish unfortunately!

-However, our day was like Goldilocks’ porridge and we stayed from 11am to 4.15pm with barely a stop in between.
-Thanks to my Fitbit, I clocked over 10,000 steps walking 5 miles so please bear this in mind when planning footwear!
-However, this was because we were having such a good time and wanted to go on so many things and if we can get back again in September before the bad weather kicks in, we will do!
+However, our day was excellent and we stayed from 11am to 4.15pm with barely a stop in between.
+Thanks to my Fitbit, I clocked over 10,000 steps walking 5 miles so bear this in mind when planning footwear!
+However, this was because we were having such a good time and wanted to go on so many things.
+If we can get back again in September before the bad weather kicks in, we will do!